 *Finally, know you are not alone.
 Join the leagues of parents finding support through social media and programs designed for collaboration such as Lives in the Balance, and the Profectum Foundation’s free resources for parents about how to build a strong team for your child.

-Sign up for my newsletter at the top of the page to receive updates on information to provide IEP teams about the importance of relational safety in learning and academic achievement.
+Sign up for my newsletter at the bottom of the page to receive updates on information to provide IEP teams about the importance of relational safety in learning and academic achievement.